Monday, September 28, 2015

 This time, Mike and Tony stepped in.
 At this point, both were not only working, but married, and living together -- and both were past their 21st birthday.
 They told their father that if he didn't co-sign Yogi's contract, they would.
 And that, if he threw Lawdie out of the house for this, Lawdie could come and live with them.

-Pietro's bluff was called.
+Pietro knew that his bluff had been called.
+Any power he still had over Lawdie had been canceled out.
 He co-signed the contract.
 The rest is history -- or, as Yogi's future manager Casey Stengel would say, "And you could look it up."

 2. D-Day.
 There were 156,000 men who were in the Allied landing force in Normandy, France on June 6, 1944, arguably the pivotal day in human history.
 As of last night's games, according to Baseball-Reference.com (a website which is your friend, whether you know it or not), there have been 18,484 men who have played Major League Baseball.
 Only 1 man is in both categories: Seaman Lawrence Peter Berra, USN (United States Navy).